For American Expats: A U.S. Tax Form Checklist

 For more information, see Basic Questions and Answers on Form 8938.

 - Form 5471—Information Return of U.S. Person with Respect to Certain Foreign Corporations.
 If you're a shareholder of a controlled foreign corporation (CFC), you must file this form and all related schedules.
 A foreign company is generally classified as a CFC if you own 10% of the shares or control 10% of the voting rights.
 American expats who own foreign registered businesses or significant stakes in restaurants, bars, or other companies may need to file this form.
-Note that from 2018, Form 5471 has been amended to include a number of changes caused by the Tax Cuts and Jobs Act.
-Everything about Form 5471 is even more complicated, including the tests for whether you must file the form, as well as the form and its numerous required schedules and footnotes.
+Note that the 2018 version of Form 5471 has been amended to include a number of changes caused by the 2017 Tax Cuts and Jobs Act.
+Everything about Form 5471 is complicated, including the tests for whether you must file the form, as well as the form and its numerous required schedules and footnotes.
 Penalties for non-filing are high.
 If you think you may need to file Form 5471, and to make sure that it is completed correctly, it may make sense to seek professional advice.